How Can I Start Building Credit the Right Way?

 How do I check my credit score?

 Checking your credit score at the beginning of the credit-building process can give you a baseline and show you where you stand, financially-speaking.
 You can receive one free credit report a year from each of the three major credit bureaus (Equifax, Experian, and Trans Union, and you can access these options via AnnualCreditReport.com.
 You may be charged an extra fee to receive your actual score.
-Users of IDProtect Plus, a service provided by RBFCU have access to their report and score once every 90 days.
+Users of MemberSafe, a service provided by RBFCU have access to their report every 180 days and score every month (registration required).